AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/upgrade-platform-sdks/comparison.md

+---
+title: V4 Mobile SDKs to Experience Platform SDKs comparison
+description: A guide that details the differences in functionality between the v4 and the Adobe Experience Platform SDKs.
+---

 # Experience Platform SDKs vs. 4x SDKs

 The following tables provide information about the differences between the new Experience Platform SDKs and the 4x SDKs.